nextflow-io/training/docs/basic_training/channels.md

 !!! tip

-    You will learn more about module files later in section 8.1 of this tutorial.
+    You will learn more about module files later in the [Modularization section](modules/) of this tutorial.